albert-ntiri/guess_that_number/README.md

   <img src='version_2/images/welcome_page1.png' alt='welcome_page' width='400'/> <img src='version_2/images/welcome_page2.png' alt='welcome_page2' width='400'/>
 </p>

 - **Game Page**: This is the page the user sees while actively playing the game.
-It consists of text indicating the range containing the winning number, an entry box for the user to type a number, hints that display if the user guesses incorrectly, and buttons to submit their guess or quit the game.
+It consists of text indicating the range containing the winning number, text showing the number of guesses the user has remaining, an entry box for the user to type a number, hints that display if the user guesses incorrectly, and buttons to submit their guess or quit the game.

 <p align='center'>
   <img src='version_2/images/game_page1.png' alt='game_page' width='400'/> <img src='version_2/images/game_page2.png' alt='game_page2' width='400'/>
 </p>

 - **Farewell Page**: This is the final page the user sees once the game has ended.
-It consists of a message that displays based on the outcome of the game and a button to play again if the user chooses.
+It consists of a message that displays based on the outcome of the game, feedback with either a refresher on math concepts or a recommendation for the next game, and a button to play again if the user chooses.

 <p align='center'>
   <img src='version_2/images/farewell_page1.png' alt='farewell_page' width='400'/> <img src='version_2/images/farewell_page2.png' alt='farewell_page2' width='400'/>